MHertaeg/Channel_analysis/README.md

 # Channel_analysis
 Custom Matlab script used to analyse used to analyse channel width and depth of regular parralel channels.
-Written for the analysis of cellulose nanofiber microfluidic channels from 3d confocal microscope data presented in (Submitted).
+Written for the analysis of cellulose nanofiber microfluidic channels from 3d confocal microscope data presented in Brown et al (2022).

 ## Contents